DanielEWeeks/mega2/README.md

 as our stable release version, but does contain the newest features and changes.

-To obtain the stable release version, please go to
+To obtain the stable release version (including pre-compiled binaries), please go to
 <http://watson.hgen.pitt.edu/register>.

 ## Documentation ##